cloudmesh/classes/docs/source/lesson/iaas/openstack-havana.rst

 You can create a block storage with the volume-create command.
-A volume is useful as you can store data in it and associate that particular volumen to a VM.
+A volume is useful as you can store data in it and associate that particular volume to a VM.
 Hence, if you delete the VM, your volume and the data on it is still there to be reused.
 To create one 1G volume you can do ::

        $ nova volume-create 1 --display-name $PORTALNAME-vol-001

 To more conveniently identify the image we also specified a displayname.
-Please chose a uinque name so you can identify the volume more easily.
+Please chose a unique name so you can identify the volume more easily.

 To list the volumes you can use::